-... to the LitWorks.com website, which provides literature resources to students worldwide working towards external examinations – and to their teachers.
+... to the LitWorks.com website, which provides literature and language resources to students worldwide working towards external examinations – and to their teachers.

 Further Education College